 Tutor Tanith

-The CafePress Product Templates are a good way to start making sure your images are the correct size.
-Especially when you are working with bleed products the aspect ratio has to be correct and the templates ensure that it is.
-The video on How to Use the CafePress Clock Template is just a little bit different.
-Both will work.
+Most PODs offer product templates that show the printable image area of each product (see, e.g. CafePress Product Templates) Product templates are a good way to start making sure your images are the correct size.
+Especially when you are working with bleed products the aspect ratio matters and the templates help get it right..
+The video on How to Use the CafePress Clock Template is just a little bit different in steps than the instructions below.
 The extra steps below help keep you from accidentally over-writing your template.
+The instructions work on most POD templates and using most graphics programs that support layers.
+(For comparison see the Zazzle guidelines)

 These instructions are for Photoshop.
 It will give you the general concept even if your application needs different steps.

-- In your layers palette click the little arrow to bring up the layers menu.
+2. In your layers palette click the little arrow to bring up the layers menu.
+Open panel arrow

 If the image is too small you can: